toyhouse/Promo/README.md

 Promo
 =====

-Promotion Material and its supporting content
+This is a repository for Toyhouse's promotion material and its supporting content.